AlanLuu/lox-go/doc/http.md

 - `http.postText(url, text, [headers])`, which sends an HTTP POST request to the specified URL along with the body text specified as a string and returns an HTTP response object.
 If the headers dictionary is specified, all headers in the dictionary are sent with the request
     - The body text is sent with a `Content-Type` of `text/plain` if it is nonempty
     - The headers dictionary must be empty or only contain strings or else a runtime error is thrown
-- `http.req([url])`, which returns a new http request object with the specified URL string or URL object, or an empty URL if `url` is omitted
+- `http.req([url])`, which returns an HTTP request object with the specified URL string or URL object, or an empty URL if `url` is omitted
 - `http.request(method, url, body, [headers])`, which sends an HTTP request with the specified method string to the specified URL along with the body parameter.
 If the headers dictionary is specified, all headers in the dictionary are sent with the request
     - The body parameter can be one of the following types:
         - Buffer, which is sent with a `Content-Type` of `application/octet-stream` if it is nonempty